Hidden Gems in St. Augustine & Ponte Vedra Beach

 Dark Side of the Moon Tour at the St. Augustine Lighthouse & Maritime Museum

 A must for those fascinated by the paranormal, this ghostly tour tells the story of Florida’s first lighthouse and the paranormal experiences of previous guests and staff, and allows guests to climb the lighthouse’s 219 steps for a nighttime view of the area.
-The lighthouse and museum also leads daytime tours, including behind-the-scenes, archeological and sunset excursions.
+The lighthouse and museum also leads daytime tours, including behind-the-scenes, archaeological and sunset excursions.

 Have A Pint at Meehan’s Irish Pub